 BEWARE!
 Heat exhaustion and heat stroke are a gradual process…

 - First there is a feeling of confusion, followed by a headache and drowsiness and the temperature will start to rise.
 This is extremely dangerous and the temperature must be brought down immediately and treatment must be maintained for about 48 hours.

 - Try and get the person submerged in a bath of cold water with 4 drops each of eucalyptus and lavender essential oil.
 If no bath is available pour water over the body and apply neat eucalyptus to the temples and the back of the neck.

 - Rubbing ice packs on the groin, wrists and neck is a great help.

 - Keep the person indoors and sponge the body down repeatedly with ice-cold water and eucalyptus for at least 48 hours.
 A quick dowsing with water only drops the body temperature by 1/100 of a degree so frequent and prolonged sponging is needed.

-- Drink plenty of liquids, starting with 3 litres of water, mix half a teaspoon of salt per litre of water.
+- Drink plenty of liquids, starting with 3 liters of water, mix half a teaspoon of salt per liter of water.

 Stay out of the sun for a few days!

 - Drink plenty of fluids during vigorous or outdoor activities (and that includes sunbathing), especially on hot days.